Finite type coarse expanding conformal dynamics: Selfsimilar groups

-In an augmented tree $\Sigma$, any geodesic can be inductively modified so it is in {\em normal form}, that is, it consists of a (possibly empty) vertical segment traversed downward, then a horizontal segment, followed by a (possibly empty) vertical segment traversed upwards.
-Moreover, in the hyperbolic case, the length of this horizontal segment is bounded above by a universal constant $H_\Sigma$.
-For proofs, see {\em ibid.} and \cite{kmp:gromov}.
+where the vertices $w$ and $w^{s|_x}$ possibly coincide.
+It follows easily that any geodesic can be inductively modified so it is in {\em normal form}.
+That is, it consists of first a (possibly empty) vertical segment traversed downward, then a horizontal segment, followed finally by a (possibly empty) vertical segment traversed upwards. \gap

+{\bf Shift maps.} This has the following geometric/dynamic implication.
+The right shift $\sigma: X^* \to X^*$ induces a cellular, label-preserving, degree $d$ covering map $F: \Sigma' \to \Sigma$.
+On vertices, the left shift map $\tau$ simply pushes each vertex to the vertex immediately below it; for $k \leq |v|$ we denote $\tau^k(v)=v^{[-k]}$.
+Since the left and right shifts commute, $F\circ \tau = \tau \circ F$ on vertices.
+Note that the map $F$ is $1$-Lipshitz, hence so is any iterate of $F$. \gap

+{\bf Geometric interpretation of contraction.} In the next chapter, we will make essential use of an interpretation of the contracting condition into geometric language.
+First, note that by concatenating diagrams as in (\ref{eqn:augtree}) along vertical edges, we see that for all $g \in G$ and for all $u \in X^*$, we have $|| \; g|_u \; || \leq ||g||$.
+Now let $l \geq 1$ be a positive integer.
+Suppose $u_1, u_2$ are vertices at the same level $n$, and suppose $l=\min_{g \in G}\{ ||g|| : u_1^g = u_2\}$, so that $l$ is the length of the shortest horizontal edge-path at level $n$ from $u_1$ to $u_2$.
+The contracting property implies that there is ``magic level'' $m(l)$ such that whenever $|v| \geq m(l)$, we have $g|_v \in \NNN$, and so $g|_v \in S$ since $S$ is assumed good.
+In particular, $||g|_v|| \leq 1$.
+This means that in the selfsimilarity complex $\Sigma$, we have the following ``quadrilateral'' whose side lengths are indicated (the top horizontal segment need not be geodesic in $\Sigma$):